The Haunting of Hill House: Summary

 Later in their stay, the doctor's wife, the haughty Mrs. Montague, and her companion Arthur Parker, the headmaster of a boys' school, arrive to spend a weekend at Hill House and help investigate it.
 They, too, are interested in the supernatural, including séances and spirit writing.
 Unlike the other four characters, they do not experience anything supernatural, although some of Mrs. Montague's alleged spirit writings seem to communicate with Eleanor.

 Much of the supernatural phenomena that occur are described only vaguely, or else are partly hidden from the characters themselves.
 One night, Eleanor and Theodora are in a bedroom when an unseen force tries to open the door, and Eleanor believes after the fact that the hand she was holding in the darkness was not Theodora's.
-Later, as Theodora and Eleanor walk outside Hill House at night, they see a ghostly family picnic that seems to be taking place in daylight.
+Later, as Theodora and Eleanor walk outside Hill House at night, they see a phantom family picnic that seems to be taking place in daylight.
 Theodora screams in fear for Eleanor to run, warning her not to look back, though the book never explains what Theodora sees, but she babbles, laughs, and cries in fright.

 The others eventually come to believe Eleanor is the cause of the disturbances.
 Fearing for her safety, Montague and Luke declare that she must leave.
 Eleanor, however, now regards the house as her home and resists.
 Montague and Luke force her into her car; she bids them farewell and drives off, but before leaving the grounds of Hill House, she propels the car into a large oak tree to her implied death.